 A digital content strategy can help you meet your content marketing goals.
 To develop a comprehensive strategy, make sure you establish KPIs, identify your audience, choose engaging subjects, and create an organized content calendar.

 By creating useful content, you can position your company as an industry leader, grow brand awareness, and even increase sales.
-Done wrong, though, and your team will spend an unnecessary amount of time and resources on the project.
+Done wrong, though, and your team will spend unnecessary time and resources on the project.

 - What type of content to produce (videos, blogs, social media, etc.)